 shows the mapped fault lines and other deep structures that cause earthquakes.

 There are studies currently underway that aim to map the deep structures that cause the earthquakes

 around the state.
 Since we do not have large earthquakes (magnitude 5 or greater) the data needed from earthquakes to map these small fault lines is incomplete.

 Q: Do earthquakes occur more often now than in the past?

 Examining this list, you could easily conclude that this is the case.
 But the list is misleading.
 Most

 earthquakes less than a 3 on the scale were not reported as they are today.
 So the list is more detailed

 The list can be found HERE.

-Since 1776, more than 160 earthquakes have been documented.
-68 quakes since 2000.
-Only 10 quakes greater than a 3 on the scale.
-Only one quake greater than a 4.
+Since 1776, more than 160 earthquakes have been documented with more than 70 quakes since 2000.
+Only 3 quakes greater than 3 on the Richter Scale and one quake greater than a 4.
 That was in 2001 east of Edgewood in Ashtabula county.
-Contrast that with more than 138 earthquakes reported in Alaska from June 12th through early June15th.
-That's 138 quakes in roughly 80 hours!
+Contrast that with more than 138 earthquakes reported in Alaska from June 12th through early June 15th.